 North American P-51 Mustang

 The P-51 Mustang is a North American classic, originally built for the British during World War II as a medium-altitude fighter.
 However, the Mustang performed much more than those duties.
 The addition of the Rolls Royce Merlin engine (and later the Packard V-1650-7), allowing it to reach higher altitudes with greater power.
 The Mustang was key in reconnaissance missions.
 Also, it escorted many bombers throughout several wars thanks to its long-range capability.
 The P-51 has recently become a highly sought after warbird with complete, historically accurate restoration becoming an industry of its own.
 These restored Mustangs can fetch upwards of $1 million on the aviation market.
 With a max speed of around 430 miles per hour, this military aircraft for sale is sure to deliver a good time for those lucky enough to get in the pilot’s seat.
+If you love the P-51 then check out this simple P-51 Mustang T-shirt on Amazon.

 Curtiss P-40 Warhawk

 Also known as Tomahawk, Kittyhawk, Model 81 and Gypsy Rose Lee (depending on where you were and which P-40 model was in question), the P-40 was an active participant in World War II.
 It was one of the top three most plentiful US fighters of the war.
 The P-40 experienced a long list of upgrades during its active lifetime as performance issues and shortcomings became apparent.
 Despite these changes, the P-40 isn’t commonly regarded as a “top fighter” of its time but there is no denying its cool looks.
 This is one of the reasons it has become a desirable warbird for enthusiasts around the world.
 Courtesy Aircraft Sales currently has a beautifully restored P-40K Warhawk for sale for $1.775 million.
 That’s a pretty penny, but this particular model is quite rare.
 The P-40 went down in aviation history books as being an aircraft that handled well for very skilled pilots.
 However, it left them wishing they had something a little better.
 Basically, it looked better than it performed making it perfect for wealthy enthusiasts looking for a pretty aircraft to add to their collection.
+If you love this aircraft then you’ll probably love this Aircraft Nose Art T-shirt.

 Boeing B-29 Superfortress